-Additionally, the OFT has recognised the advantages of selective distribution in relation to newspapers, as newspapers can only be sold during a limited period (ie, the newspapers must be delivered and sold on the day of production, with the majority of demand for newspapers expiring by midday).
+Additionally, the OFT has recognised the advantages of selective distribution in relation to newspapers, as newspapers can be sold only during a limited period (ie, the newspapers must be delivered and sold on the day of production, with the majority of demand for newspapers expiring by midday).

-27 Regarding selective distribution systems, what kinds of restrictions on internet sales by approved distributors are permitted and in what circumstances?
+30 In selective distribution systems, what kinds of restrictions on internet sales by approved distributors are permitted and in what circumstances?
 To what extent must internet sales criteria mirror offline sales criteria?

-The EU Vertical Guidelines state that 'in a selective distribution system the dealer should be free to advertise and sell with the help of the internet'.
-However, this should likely be read in light of an earlier section of the EU Vertical Guidelines, which states that 'the supplier may require quality standards for the use of the internet site to resell his goods'.
-The EU Vertical Guidelines are silent on specifics as to the nature of any restrictions that might be permissible in this regard (although note that the European Commission's draft Vertical Guidelines for May 2010 provide some clarification in this regard - see EU chapter).
-As regards UK enforcement, in its investigation of Yamaha's selective distribution system, the OFT was concerned that Yamaha should take steps to remove any discrimination against Yamaha's distance sellers in its discount scheme (see question 24).
-However, the issue has not yet been considered in great detail in the UK.
+The EU Vertical Guidelines state that '[w]ithin a selective distribution system the dealers should be free to sell, both actively and passively, to all end users, also with the help of the internet'.
+However, this section should be read in light of an earlier section of the EU Vertical Guidelines, which states that 'the supplier may require quality standards for the use of the internet site to resell his goods'.
+(See the European Union chapter for information on the nature of the restrictions that might be permissible in this regard.)
+Given the CJEU's decision in Pierre-Fabre Dermo-Cosmétique, it seems that restrictions amounting to an outright ban on internet sales to end users by approved buyers will fall within article 101 TFEU, will not benefit from the safe harbour of the Vertical Block Exemption but may be eligible for an individual exemption under article 101(3).
+As regards UK enforcement, in its investigation of Yamaha's selective distribution system, the OFT was concerned that Yamaha should take steps to remove any discrimination against Yamaha's distance sellers in its discount scheme (see question 26).
+However, the issue has not yet been considered in great detail in the United Kingdom.

-28 Has the authority taken any decisions in relation to actions by suppliers to enforce the terms of selective distribution agreements where such actions are aimed at preventing sales by unauthorised buyers or sales by authorised buyers in an unauthorised manner?
+31 Has the authority taken any decisions in relation to actions by suppliers to enforce the terms of selective distribution agreements where such actions are aimed at preventing sales by unauthorised buyers or sales by authorised buyers in an unauthorised manner?

-In a 2003 decision concerning the selective distribution agreements of Lladró Comercial SA (see question 30), the OFT noted, in relation to Lladró's reservation of the right to repurchase goods that a retailer has proposed to sell below the recommended price level, that: '[w]hether or not Lladró Comercial has thus far exercised that on-going contractual right is immaterial to the Director's finding of an infringement.'
+In a 2003 decision concerning the selective distribution agreements of Lladró Comercial SA (see question 33), the OFT noted, in relation to Lladró's reservation of the right to repurchase goods that a retailer has proposed to sell below the recommended price level, that: '[w]hether or not Lladró Comercial has thus far exercised that ongoing contractual right is immaterial to the director's finding of an infringement.'

-In Football Replica Kits, the OFT did not object to Umbro's selective distribution system in itself, even though it included refusing or failing to supply the UK's major supermarkets.
-However, it did take the view that this facilitated the price fixing arrangements, which were prohibited and in relation to which fines were imposed (see question 30).
+In Football Replica Kits, the OFT did not object to Umbro's selective distribution system in itself, even though it included refusing or failing to supply the United Kingdom's major supermarkets.
+However, it did take the view that this facilitated the price-fixing arrangements, which were prohibited and in relation to which fines were imposed (see question 33).

-29 Does the relevant authority take into account the possible cumulative restrictive effects of multiple selective distribution systems operating in the same market?
+32 Does the relevant authority take into account the possible cumulative restrictive effects of multiple selective distribution systems operating in the same market?